The agricultural sector accounted for 9.6% of total US greenhouse gas emissions in 2019.

 - Connect with your local farm, sign up for a CSA share, hit up farmers markets.

 - Seek out plant rich foods at local restaurants, and encourage the creation of more options.
+Use This Plant Based Seacoast Guide to find restaurants with plant based options on the Seacoast.

 - Commit to Meatless Mondays, Vegan Before 6pm, a 30 Day Meatless Challenge, or many other social platforms encouraging plant rich diets.